Quantum chaos measures for Floquet dynamics

-For this reason, most studies of chaotic behaviour are numerical.
-In the quantum case, one quantizes the dynamical system which in its classical limit can show both integrable and chaotic behaviour, and looks at suitable diagnostic measures with qualitatively different features in the two cases \cite{chaos}.
+For these reasons, most studies of chaotic behaviour are numerical.
+In the quantum case, one quantizes a dynamical system which in its classical limit can show both integrable and chaotic behaviour, and looks at suitable diagnostic measures with qualitatively different features in the two cases \cite{chaos}.
 We may expect that for simpler systems with only a few d.o.f at least some of these measures of chaos may be calculated exactly, thereby giving an analytical handle to study the onset of quantum chaos by tuning parameters in the hamiltonian and looking for characteristic behaviour.

 In this paper we revisit the quantum kicked rotor (QKR), a much studied simple model of classical and quantum chaotic behaviour \cite{CCIF, qkr}.
-The dynamics of this system is encapsulated by the time dependent Hamiltonian:
+Also discussed will be the related models of the QKR on a torus as well as a linear (in momentum) integrable variant.
+The dynamics of the canonical QKR is encapsulated by the time dependent Hamiltonian:

 \be H(t)= H_0+H_{int}(t)=\frac{p^2}{2M}+ V(\theta) \sum_{p=1}^{\infty} \delta(t-pT) \ee Here $V(\theta)$ is periodic in $\theta$.
 The choice $ V(\theta)=K\cos\theta$ generates the so-called standard or Chirikov map.
 This represents a particle moving on a circle, kicked periodically in time with a Dirac delta function potential, and with a non-linear spatial part which is also periodic and has a strength parameter ($K$).
 Such a set-up can be realised experimentally \cite{exp} - for example, by suitably confining cold atoms/molecules kicked periodically by a pulsed laser.
 The (non-relativistic) motion of a particle in a circular accelerator boosted repeatedly through periodic energy kicks can be modelled similarly.